ROBINHOOD ALERT: Bragar Eagel & Squire, P.C. Announces that a Class Action Lawsuit Has Been Filed Against Robinhood Markets, Inc. and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Robinhood Markets, Inc. (“Robinhood” or the “Company”) (NASDAQ: HOOD) in the United States District Court for the Northern District of California on behalf of all persons and entities who purchased or otherwise acquired Robinhood securities pursuant and/or traceable to the July 30, 2021 IPO, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+21, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Robinhood Markets, Inc. (“Robinhood” or the “Company”) ( HOOD) in the United States District Court for the Northern District of California on behalf of all persons and entities who purchased or otherwise acquired Robinhood securities pursuant and/or traceable to the July 30, 2021 IPO, both dates inclusive (the “Class Period”).
 Investors have until February 15, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.